 Sysinternals; excellent set of programs that allow you to monitor your system.
 I found TCPView, for instance, very useful to find viruses and malware.

-Spybot; includes Search & Destroy that is very good at finding spyware.
+Spybot; includes Search & Destroy for finding spyware.